KSGF (AM): Beginning

 KGBX began operations during a chaotic period when most government regulation had been suspended, with new stations free to be set up with few restrictions, including choosing their own transmitting frequencies.
 As of December 31, 1926, KGBX was reported to be transmitting on a self-assigned "split" frequency of 862 kHz.
 Following the establishment of the Federal Radio Commission (FRC), stations were initially issued a series of temporary authorizations starting on May 3, 1927, with KGBX reassigned to 860 kHz, which a short time later was changed to 1040 kHz.
 In addition, stations were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
 On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including KGBX, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
 However, the station successfully convinced the commission that it should remain licensed.

 On November 11, 1928, the FRC implemented a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its implementation of General Order 40.
-KGBX was initially assigned to 1210 kHz, although this was soon changed to sharing 1370 kHz with KWKC in Kansas City.
+KGBX was initially assigned to 1210 kHz, although this was soon changed to sharing 1370 kHz with KWKC in Kansas City, Missouri.

 In 1932, after the partnership dissolved, KGBX relocated to Springfield, Missouri, through a collaboration between Ralph D. Foster and Lester E. Cox.
-On September 1, 1936, KGBX became the area's affiliation of the NBC Red Network.
-In June 1940, the station upgraded its power to 5,000 watts, and on March 29, 1941, KGBX was moved from 1230 kHz to 1260 kHz, its location ever since, as part of the implementation of the North American Regional Broadcasting Agreement.
+On September 1, 1936, KGBX became the area's affiliate of the NBC Red Network.
+In June 1940, the station upgraded its power to 5,000 watts, and on March 29, 1941, KGBX was moved from 1230 kHz to 1260 kHz as part of the implementation of the North American Regional Broadcasting Agreement.
 In 1944, the station was acquired by the Springfield Broadcasting Company.
 This new company was under the ownership of the publishers of the Springfield News & Leader and Springfield Leader & Press daily newspapers.